8 Best Solana Staking Pools + How to Choose

 Pros

-- MEV rewards provide an edge over traditional staking platforms
+- MEV rewards provide a consistent yield edge over traditional staking

 - Transparent governance through tokenholder votes on platform improvements